KRCU Public Radio Public Documents

 Each year KRCU Public Radio provides a report to the Corporation for Public Broadcasting's activities on behalf of the public.
 These include programming, production, community outreach, educational events, among other criteria.
 The files below represent the reports filed with CPB for the Station Activities Survey for the most recent reporting period.

-- Station Activity Survey - Local Content and Services 2019
+- Station Activity Survey - Local Content & Services 2020

 Southeast Missouri State University, licensee of KRCU, KDMC and KSEF is not required to file an IRS Form 990.